fideloper/Vaprobash/readme.md

 This makes use of [xip.io](http://xip.io), creating a virtual host for [192.168.33.10.xip.io](192.168.33.10.xip.io).

 By default, the web root will the `/vagrant`, which I suggest you change as needed (within `/etc/nginx/sites-available/vagrant').
-This may get automatically updated when installing Laravel in a future release.
+The Laravel installation script will change the document root.

 ### Vim